nadersayed22/DoctortTask/README.md

 2. Create & Run a virtual environment for this app.

---Open your terminal, go to the wall app's cloned repo's directory, and run this command
+--Open your terminal, go to the wall app's cloned repo's directory, and run this command pip install --upgrade virtualenv
-# Make sure you installed virtualenv
-pip install --upgrade virtualenv

-# Create a virtual environment for the wall app
 virtualenv doctorproject

-# Activate the wallvenv virtual environment
 source doctorproject/bin/activate

 3. Install all of the needed packages.